|Quick Facts: Janitors and Building Cleaners|

 |No formal educational credential|

 Janitors and building cleaners keep many types of buildings clean, sanitary, orderly, and in good condition.

 Janitors and building cleaners usually work indoors, but they may also work outdoors on tasks such as sweeping walkways or removing snow.
 Most janitors and building cleaners work full time, although part-time work is common.
 Work schedules may vary to include evenings, nights, or weekends.

 Janitors and building cleaners typically do not need formal education to enter the occupation.
 However, some employers may require or prefer that workers have a high school diploma or equivalent.
 Most janitors and building cleaners learn on the job.

 The median hourly wage for janitors and building cleaners was $15.38 in May 2022.

-Employment of janitors and building cleaners is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
-Many new jobs are expected in industries such as administrative and support services, educational services, and healthcare.
+Employment of janitors and building cleaners is projected to grow 6 percent from 2020 to 2030, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for janitors and building cleaners.

 Compare the job duties, education, job growth, and pay of janitors and building cleaners with similar occupations.

 Learn more about janitors and building cleaners by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.